YetAnotherNerd/whatlastgenre/README.md

 Thanks for being interested in helping to improve it :)
 Things you can tell me about:
-* Tag naming inconsistencies like a tag sometimes named 'Trip Hop' or 'Trip-Hop'
+* Tag that are similar but haven't been merged or naming inconsistencies, e.g. 'Trip Hop' <-> 'Trip-Hop'
 * If your unhappy with the tag result for some albums
 * Any errors of course ;)